List Of Best Places To Visit In Mandera County

 Lafey is also home to several traditional settlements and communities, allowing visitors to immerse themselves in the local culture and way of life.
 Interacting with the friendly locals, witnessing their traditional practices, and sampling authentic cuisine, such as the famous camel milk, can be an enriching experience.

 For history buffs, the nearby site of Bula Mpya offers a glimpse into the region’s past.
-This archaeological site features ruins believed to date back to the 9th century, showcasing remnants of ancient settlements and artefacts.
+This archaeological site features ruins believed to date back to the 9th century, showcasing remnants of ancient settlements and artifacts.
 Exploring this historical site provides valuable insights into the region’s ancient civilizations and their way of life.

 Leave a Comment